pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 ### Deploying certificates and enabling TLS in Pravega

-We'll discuss this in the next section, together with other security configuration and setup.
+We'll discuss this in the [next](#enabling-tls-and-auth-in-pravega) section, together with other security configuration and setup.

 ## Enabling TLS and Auth in Pravega

-Enabling TLS and Auth in Pravega involves the following steps:
+Enabling TLS and auth in Pravega involves the following steps:

-1. Configuring TLS and Auth Parameters for the Services
+1. Configuring TLS and auth Parameters for the services
-2. Configuring TLS and Credentials on the Client Side
+2. Configuring TLS and credentials on the client Side
-3. Having the TLS and Auth parameters take effect
+3. Having the TLS and auth parameters take effect

 Each of the above tasks are discussed in the following sub-sections.